-Proposed d: To add To Remove To amend 33.1.4 ELIGIBILITY FOR FAMILIES MOVING TO BRITISH COLUMBIA - A Columbia from another province or another country is eligible for eight (8) or the grade eight (8) equivalent in their previous place( student's birth year will be used for the students date of entry int or five (5) years s) of residence.
-I from the f docum eir date of entre entation is una y into gra vailable, ade the student-athletes.
+Propose d: 33.1.4 ELIGIBILITY FOR FAMILIES MOVING TO BRITISH COLUMBIA - A student-athlete whose family is coming into British Columbia from another province or another country is eligible for five (5) years from their date of entry into grade eight (8) or the grade eight (8) equivalent in their previous place(s) of residence.
+If documentation is unavailable, the student-athletes.